Report on Assembly Recommendations

 7. Identification of telomeric repeat arrays at the end of presumed "complete chromosomal" scaffolds or contigs.
 We note that not all taxa (e.g. drosophilid Diptera) have short tandem repeats as telomeric arrays, and some taxa (e.g. Saccharomyces yeasts) have arrays that contain a number of related short sequences (i.e are not strictly tandem repeats of identical units).

-We provide three recommended specific sequencing recipes based on experience as at May 2024.
-These are typically adequate to achieve the standards, but won’t work 100% of the time for 100% of the organisms.
+We provide three recommended specific sequencing recipes based on experience as of late 2025.
+These are typically adequate to achieve the EBP Assembly Standards, but will not work 100% of the time for 100% of organisms.
 First for assembly:

-a. >20x ONT data per haplotype with read N50 ~50 kb and at least 5x coverage >100 kb.
-Error correction of this data using herro.
+a. >20 fold coverage of ONT data per haplotype with read N50 ~50 kb.
+Error correction of this data using herro or using hifiasm –ont (see above).

-b. >25x per haplotype paired end short read data for polishing.
+b. >25 fold coverage per haplotype paired end short read data for polishing.

-Whichever of these is used, you should be starting from a single organism of your species for all the long read data, and the short read polishing data.
-If available, and if it is known that the organism has sex chromosomes, the heterogametic sex (e.g., ZW or XY individual, or the UV stage) should be chosen.
-The polishing data can come from a linked read library, or even a non-restriction-enzyme based Hi-C library such as Dovetail’s Omni-C but in either of these cases must be greater depth to compensate for greater unevenness in coverage.
+Whichever of the long-read platforms is used, you should be starting from a single organism of your species for all the long read data, and the short read polishing data.
+If available, and if it is known or suspected based on phylogenetic evidence that the organism has sex chromosomes, the heterogametic sex (e.g., ZW or XY individual, or the UV stage) should be chosen.
+The polishing data, if necessary (see above), can come from a linked read library, or even a non-restriction-enzyme based Hi-C library such as Dovetail’s Omni-C but in either of these cases must be greater depth than the long read coverage to compensate for greater unevenness in coverage.

-Next we give an outline of a recommended assembly pipeline, based on experience as of February 2022 with subsequent updates in May 2023 and May 2024, with options for the different data types.
+Below we give an outline of a recommended assembly pipeline, based on experience as of December 2025, with options for the different data types.

 1. Register your sample for a tolid (Tree of Life ID) at id.tol.sanger.ac.uk and name your assembly after this tolid.

-2. Build k-mer tables for CCS and short read data, and use them to evaluate genome size, heterozygosity, mean coverage and ploidy.
-Keep the k-mer tables - they are useful later.
+2. Build k-mer tables for long reads and short read data, and use them to evaluate genome size, heterozygosity, mean coverage and ploidy.
+The k-mer tables should be kept as they are useful later.
 There are multiple tool-chains for this, using incompatible file formats (sadly):

 3. Assemble the long reads into contigs.
-We now strongly recommend an assembler that separates the haplotypes. e.g. HiFiAsm or Verkko2, If you have parental Illumina data then use trio-binning mode.
+We now strongly recommend an assembler that separates the haplotypes. e.g. hifiasm or Verkko2.
+If you have parental Illumina data then the assemblers can be used in trio-binning mode.
+Hi-C/Pore-C data can also be used for haplotype separation with both assemblers.

 4. These assemblers create either hap1/hap2 pairs of pseudo-chromosomes if scaffolding data are included in the assembly, or primary and alternate sets of contigs.
 Even when they do this it may be necessary to remove haplotypic duplicates from the primary contigs using purge_dups, before scaffolding.

 6. Identify and separate out contigs corresponding to organelles (mitochondrion, plastid for plants, potentially others for some organisms).
-For animal mitochondria, reassemble with MitoHifi (for CCS data) or MitoVGP (for ONT or CLR data).
-Non-animal mitochondria and plastids are more complex, with long repeats that support recombination and variable topologies; Oatk is specifically designed to address them.
+For animal mitochondria, reassemble with MitoHifi (for HiFi data) or MitoVGP (for ONT or PacBio CLR data).
+Non-animal mitochondria and plastids are more complex, with long repeats that support recombination and variable topologies; Oatk is specifically designed to address them, and can also be used for the simpler mitochondria of Metazoa.

-8. If the contigs were made with ONT data (options B or C) you then should polish with short read data using bwa (to map), FreeBayes or DeepVariant (to variant call), Merfin (to filter calls) and bcftools (to apply corrections).
-If the contigs were made with CCS data then their accuracy will be much higher to start with, but it can potentially be improved by remapping the CCS reads with WinnowMap, calling variants with DeepVariant, and then correcting as above.
-Correction with short reads may also improve accuracy, particularly for indels, but care must be taken to avoid inserting errors because of less certainty of short read mapping.
-It is important to map the polishing reads to all the assembly material (primary, alternate, contamination, organelles) to avoid mismapping and false calls that occur if part of the DNA is missing.
+8. If the contigs were made with uncorrected ONT reads you may wish to polish the assembly depending on the QV calculated.
+We recommend using short read data from a high accuracy platform (such as Illumina or Element) and bwa (to map), FreeBayes or DeepVariant (to variant call), Merfin (to filter calls) and bcftools (to apply corrections).
+If the contigs were made with HiFi data or corrected ONT data (prior to assembly or during assembly with hifiasm –ont) then their accuracy will be much higher to start with, but could potentially be improved by remapping the long reads with WinnowMap, calling variants with DeepVariant, and then correcting as above.
+Correction with short reads may also improve accuracy, particularly for indels, but care must be taken to avoid inserting errors due to uncertainty of short read mapping and simply correcting the “category errors” inherent in the long read data with the error biases of the short read platform.
+It is important to map the polishing reads to all of the assembly material (primary, alternate, contamination, organelles) to avoid mismapping and false calls that occur if segments of the DNA are missing.

-This process will generate assemblies, but it is then necessary to carry out a curation and QC step:
+The process above will generate assemblies, but it is then necessary to carry out a curation and QC step.

-1. Recheck for contamination using FCS-GX and remove contaminated contigs/regions.
+1. Recheck for contamination using e.g. FCS-GX or ASCC and remove contaminated contigs/regions.

 4. Confirm unique single copy material representation using GENESCOPE.FK.